Doodle Learning: Make Homework Fun & Effective for Kids

 Q: Isn’t doodling just a distraction?

 Not always.
-When used purposefully—like annotating ideas or reinforcing information—it can help stabilize attention and deepen memory.
+When used purposefully—annotating ideas, reinforcing information, or visualizing concepts—it can help stabilize attention and may deepen memory encoding.

 Q: Does doodling work for all students?